roidrage/paperplanes/_posts/2009-8-5-daily_aws_wtf_and_german_rails_conference.md

 ---
-layout: single
+layout: post
 title: Daily AWS Wtf and German Rails Conference
-topics: rails aws
+tags: rails aws
 ---
 I've started a new blog (don't worry, I have not abandoned this one), specifically targeting experiences, wtf's and workarounds for the latter on Amazon's Web Services.
 I've been working quite a lot with them recently, and there's heaps of dark corners around, and things you need to be aware of.
 That's what that blog is about.
 Head on over to [Daily AWS Wtf](http://dailyawswtf.com) and give it a read.
 It's powered by the people of [Peritor](http://www.peritor.com), so there'll be other people writing too.